1947–48 FA Cup: Sixth round proper

-Semifinals
+Semi-finals

 The semi-final matches were played on Saturday, 13 March 1948.
 Manchester United and Blackpool won their ties to meet in the final at Wembley.
 The gate receipts for the tie at Villa Park were £18,817 a record at the time for that ground.

 Final

 The 1948 FA Cup final was contested by Manchester United and Blackpool at Wembley Stadium on 24 April 1948.
 Both teams played in a changed strip, Blackpool in white shirts and blue shorts and Manchester United in unfamiliar blue shirts and white shorts.
 Stanley Matthews was playing his first season for Blackpool and they led the favourites 2-1 only to lose to United, who hadn't appeared in an FA Cup final for 39 years, won 4–2, with two goals from Jack Rowley and one apiece from Stan Pearson and John Anderson.
 Eddie Shimwell and Stan Mortensen scored Blackpool's goals.
 With his goal, Shimwell became the first full-back to score at Wembley whilst Stan Mortensen maintained his record of scoring in every round.
 The cup had gone to United in a game that many critics still rate as the best footballing final ever seen at Wembley Stadium.
 One reporter David Pole, commented; "If United's display was as close to perfection as any team could hope to go, Blackpool's was not far behind."